Electroconvulsive Therapy (ECT)

 What can I Expect During a TMS Treatment?

-After your initial meeting with the psychiatrist, and a treatment plan is created, the treatments will begin.
-A magnetic coil is placed on designated areas of your head. on your head.
-You will be awake throughout the duration of the 45-minute treatment, you may feel a slight tingling from the coil.
+After your initial meeting with the psychiatrist and a treatment plan is created, the treatments will begin.
+A magnetic coil is placed on designated areas of your head.
+You will be awake throughout the duration of the 45-minute treatment and may feel a slight tingling from the coil.
 After treatment is complete, you will be able to drive yourself home and resume your normal daily activities.

 TMS treatments are generally administered 5 days per week over a 6-week period.
-It is a safe and well-tolerated procedure showing very mild to moderate, short term side effects including scalp discomfort and mild headaches.
+It is a safe procedure showing very mild to moderate, short-term side effects, including scalp discomfort and mild headaches.

 Am I a Candidate for TMS Treatment?

-Patients who have been diagnosed with depression who have failed to achieve satisfactory improvement from psychotropic medications are ideal candidates for TMS.
-TMS therapy is not appropriate for all patients and a thorough screening will be provided by San Antonio Behavioral Healthcare Hospital clinical staff to determine if TMS is suitable.
-TMS is offered as an outpatient procedure and is covered by some insurances as well as case payment options are offered.
+Patients who have been diagnosed with depression and have failed to achieve satisfactory improvement from psychotropic medications are ideal candidates for TMS.
+It is not appropriate for all patients and a thorough screening will be provided by San Antonio Behavioral Healthcare Hospital clinical staff to determine if TMS is suitable.

 We’re here 24/7; help is only 1 call away.